Glenvale, Queensland: Education

-Glenvale State School is a government primary (Prep-6) school for boys and girls at 224 Glenvale Road.
+Glenvale State School is a government primary (Prep–6) school for boys and girls at 224 Glenvale Road.
 In 2018, the school had an enrolment of 761 students with 50 teachers (47 full-time equivalent) and 34 non-teaching staff (22 full-time equivalent).
 It includes a special education program.

-Glenvale Christian School is a private primary (Prep-6) school for boys and girls at 623-661 Boundary Street.
+Glenvale Christian School is a private primary (Prep–6) school for boys and girls at 623–661 Boundary Street.
 In 2018, the school had an enrolment of 103 students with 8 teachers (7 full-time equivalent) and 10 non-teaching staff (5 full-time equivalent).
 It is operated by the Toowoomba Christian Parent Controlled Day School Association Inc.

-Darling Downs Christian School is a private primary and secondary (Kindergarten - Year 12) school on a 35 acre campus at 441-459 Mcdougall Street.
+Darling Downs Christian School is a private primary and secondary (Kindergarten–12) school on a 35 acre campus at 441–459 Mcdougall Street.
 The school is operated by Seventh-day Adventist Schools (South Queensland) Ltd. In 2020, the school had an enrolment of 197 students with 24 teachers (11 full-time equivalent) and 11 non-teaching staff.

 The nearest government secondary schools are Harristown State High School in neighbouring Harristown to the east and Wilsonton State High School in Wilsonton Heights to the north-west.